faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/holland_lied_about_romneys_temple_oaths.md

 6. HOLLAND: Well, the vow that was made was regarding the ordinance--the ordinance--of the temple. \<conversation continues\>

 **Summary of the discussion**: Sweeney asks if Romney swore an oath "to say that he would not pass on what happens in the temple lest he slit his throat."
 Holland replies (2a) "That's not true.
 That's not true."
 Then, he qualifies his response by stating a true fact (2b) "we do not have penalties in the temple", but said in such a way as to mislead Sweeney from concluding that #1 was true.
 Had Holland said nothing else and Sweeney hadn't known any better (i.e., if the conversation had ended with statement #2), then Sweeney would have been left with the impression that Romney had _not_ sworn such an oath.
-But Romney _had_ sworn such an oath.‡  As it turns out, Sweeney had done his homework and was able to push back in the appropriate manner in which to receive some confirmation of statement #1.
+But Romney _had_ sworn such an oath.[^romneysworeanoath]  As it turns out, Sweeney had done his homework and was able to push back in the appropriate manner in which to receive some confirmation of statement #1.
 Holland's statement (#6) ultimately acts to confirm that Holland understood the general truth of #1 (i.e., "vow" is used to refer to the "oath" from #2).

 ### Semantic Analysis